 Suddenly, you are faced with a real person and not just your texting imagination.
 You don’t know what to say or how to behave in front of this person.
 Although you two have been exchanging messages for so long, you suddenly realize you don’t really know this person.

-Very often this can result in some very tense first moments of a first date or even in great disappointment.
+After dating someone long distance for some time, this can result in some very tense first moments of a first date or even in great disappointment.
 This event will shape the relationship.

 4. Rudeness level is higher than ever before